diegotorres03/web-components-repository/docs/lesson-2/section-2/steps.md

 const trapEmoji = '🔥🔥🔥' // this will be used when odd number of cards are present

-export default class MemoriFlipBoardComponent2 extends HTMLElement {
+export default class MemoriFlipBoardComponent extends HTMLElement {

   static get observedAttributes() {
     return ['level', 'time', 'preview']